jasonjac2/OneMoreWiki/Edit-Commands.md

 ## Save Collapsed Outline
 Saves the current collapsed state of all collapsible headings; these are headings with indented content.
 This state can be restored at any time using the Restore Collapsed Outline command.

+## Select All Images
+Select all images on the page.
+This can be used, for example, to delete all images quickly and easily.

 ## Select Text with Similar Formatting
 Selects all content with the same style treatment as the selected text.
 The selected text is either inferred from the insertion cursor or an explicitly selected region.
 Once selected, one or sometimes more commands can be executed to affect the selected text ranges.
 For example, you could select all Heading 2 headings and change the color and make them italic.